 Your article “When wildfire comes to town” locates the Dishman Hills west of Spokane.
 The Dishman Hills actually are located near the west city limits of the City of Spokane Valley and are southeast of the City of Spokane.
 I used to hike in the hills as a boy.

 I have always looked through the magazine, but for some reason I read it this month.
 I don’t remember it being this good.
 Very informative and gave good insight.
 The Moos article, Judy Morrison, “A Fine Thin Skin,” “Billions Served,” and the … » More …

 Carve your pumpkins with the Coug spirit this Halloween.
-Select the small or large stencil template below (for a small or large pumpkin), print, and trace on the pumpkin.
+Select a template below, print, and trace on the pumpkin.

 The large template prints on two letter-size pages, which you can cut and then put together when tracing.

-Final step: Display your Coug-o-lantern with pride and send us photos of your WSU pumpkins.
+Final step: Display your Coug-o-lantern with pride and send us photos of your Coug pumpkins.

 When Randall Johnson was a student at Washington State College, he would occasionally stop and visit Butch.
 This was the 1930s, when Butch was a real cougar and lived in a cage near Martin Stadium.

 “He could care less,” wrote Johnson ’38 in a short reminiscence, “but it was a great opportunity for an artist to make a close up study of a great subject.”